 We've only lived in New Mexico for about a year or so, and I'm discovering a whole new range of plants, fruits, flowers...and bugs that I never knew about before.
 Not that we didn't have those things in Arkansas, but people here seem to love growing various fruit trees and strange flowers.
 And bugs?
 Well, let's just say there are some interesting creatures running around out and about the cacti, but that's for another article another time.
-This particular article is about how and why you should grow a wild plum tree (Prunus americana) if you have space and are in a zone in which they grow hardy which, according to the United States Department of Agriculture, would be zones 3-8.
+This particular article is about how and why you should grow a wild plum tree (Prunus americana) if you have space and are in a zone in which they grow hardy.
+According to the United States Department of Agriculture, this would be zones 3-8.

 In the spring, the wild plum tree is covered with beautiful white flowers, so not only do they produce edible fruit, they are very nice to look at.